exploratory-io/book/viz/geojson.md

 * [Creating GeoJSON out of Shapefile in R](https://blog.exploratory.io/creating-geojson-out-of-shapefile-in-r-40bc0005857d)

+## Highlight

+You can change the color of the specific markers such as bars, lines or circles that you pick to stand out from others.
+See [Highlight](viz/highlight.md) for the detail.

 ## Layout Configuration

 Take a look at [Layout Configuration](layout.md) on how to configure the layout and format.